-Charting Jeanne’s (Judith Chelma) descent from landowners’ daughter to a poverty-stricken widow, Une Vie is ripe with tragedy.
+Charting Jeanne’s (Judith Chemla) descent from landowner’s daughter to a poverty-stricken widow, Une vie is ripe with tragedy.
 The narrative also serves as a sly critique of a capitalist society where only men learn the art of making money, leaving women with little autonomy over their fate.

-Of particular note, is the portrayal of Jeanne’s son Paul.
-After he runs away to England, he writes letters begging his mother for large sums of money to help make his fortune, funds which are increasingly scarce.
-Eventually, his pestering becomes unintentionally comical, because the audience has grown accustomed to the assaults of misfortune.
-Plus, while Chelma’s performances is above reproach, Brizé’s constant barrage of close-ups depicting her pained expressions begin to grow wearisome.
+Of particular note here is the portrayal of Jeanne’s son Paul (Finnegan Oldfield).
+After running away to England, he writes letters begging his mother for large sums of money to help make his fortune – funds which are increasingly scarce.
+Eventually, his pestering becomes unintentionally comical, as the audience has grown accustomed to constant assaults of misfortune; and while Chemla’s performances is above reproach, Brizé’s constant barrage of closeups depicting her pained expressions also begin to grow wearisome.

-The problems never overwhelm Une Vie as its tragic emotions ring true, thanks to Brizé’s film-making style and the central performance from Chelma.
-Une Vie falls short of greatness, but its depiction of financial decline is sublime in its sympathy.
+The problems never overwhelm Une vie as its tragic emotions ring true, thanks to Brizé’s filmmaking style and the central performance from Chemla.
+The film falls short of greatness, but its depiction of financial decline is sublime in its sympathy.

 CAST: Judith Chemla, Jean-Pierre Darroussin, Yolande Moreau, Swann Arlaud